The best down sleeping bag is sought by backpackers, hikers, and every outdoor enthusiast out there. And that comes with a lot of good reasons!

 5. Hyke & Byke Quandary 15 Degree Hydrophobic Down Sleeping Bag

-- STAY WARM and DRY as a result of Hydrophobic Down insulation capabilities and waterproof fabrics - the microscopic air clusters found in down feathers creates "loft" that traps heat and keeps you warm.
-Extreme Limit is 15 Degrees F, Lower Limit (men) is 30 Degrees F, and Comfort Limit (women) is 50 Degrees F.
+- STAY WARM and DRY as a result of Water-resistant shell fabric and Hydrophobic 650FP duck down - the microscopic air clusters found in down feathers create "loft" that trap heat and keeps you warm.

-- HIKE FARTHER with the LIGHTEST MUMMY DOWN SLEEPING BAG available (Short: 2.56 lbs., Regular: 2.71 lbs. & Long: 2.89 lbs.) for this quality at the price.
-Compare to other big brand names to see the price difference we achieve through direct-to-consumer sales.
+- HIKE FARTHER with our LIGHTEST MUMMY DOWN SLEEPING BAG available for this quality and price.
 Summit any mountain or camp by the summer sea with these compact bags and have room for carrying your favorite fleece blanket or silk liner, goose filled pillow, and pad.

-- LONG LASTING DURABILITY from ultralight water repellent 400T 20 D ripstop nylon fabric liner with double large YKK zippers and anti-snag slider, wide shoulders and large footbox, snag-free velcro, drawstring, horizontal baffles, and compression stuff sack case for storage included.
-Comes in size Short (Individuals up to 5'6"), Regular (Individuals up to 6'), and Long/Tall/XL (Individuals up to 6'6").
+- LONG LASTING DURABILITY from ultralight water repellent 400T 20 D ripstop nylon fabric liner with two YKK zippers, wide shoulders and large footbox, snag-free Velcro, drawstring, horizontal baffles, and compression stuff sack case for storage included.
+Comes in size Regular or Long (Tall / XL).
+Equipped for the trailhead, from the Alps to Everest.

-- HYKE & BYKE is a new brand of outdoor gear that started small but has quickly made a big impression on outdoor enthusiasts across the country (men, women, and kids alike).
-Our cosmic vision of providing double the value for every person (youth or adult) looking to go outdoors is possible through beating the big brands at cutting costs and connecting with our customers.
-See how we cut costs in our description below!
+- HYKE & BYKE is a brand of outdoor gear that started small but has quickly made a big impression on outdoor enthusiasts across the world amongst men, women, and children alike.
+Our vision of providing maximum value for every person looking to go outdoors is possible through beating big brands at getting the best materials at low cost, and connecting with our customers.

 It would be best if you also consider the Hyke & Byke Quandary 15 Down Sleeping Bag.
 This unit features enhanced durability and warmth.
 Moreover, both the shell and down have impressive water and moisture resistance.